vlandham/captain_z/out/captain_z.md

 In the dream, Captain Spears had pushed her off the cliff himself.
 His bright red eye followed her down over the edge.
 She fell backwards, on and on through the darkness.

 It was still dark outside.
-Everyone in the school was still asleep.
+Everyone else in the school was still asleep.

-Captain Z rubbed her eyes and lit a lamp to clear her head.
+Captain Z rubbed her eyes and sat up.
+She lit a lamp to clear her head and pulled on her vest for warmth.

 Fiddling with her pockets, she happened to bring out the envelope with the secret message in it.
-She opened it up and looked at the jumbled letters again.
+She opened it up and looked again at the jumbled letters.

 _No time like the present,_ she thought.
 The bad dream made her want to stay awake.
 Besides, she was typically an early riser.